 Drawing from personal nostalgia, the line transforms cherished childhood memories, specifically the backyard of Oke-Lawal’s family home in Nigeria, into a burst of color, emotion, and gender-fluid expression that counters Berlin’s gray winter with sunshine and warmth.

 At its core, “Backyards of Memory” is a heartfelt dedication to Oke-Lawal’s late mother.
-After his previous all-white collection as a direct grieving process, this season shifts to celebration and reflection on their bond.
+After his previous all-white collection as a direct expression of grief, this season shifts to celebration and reflection on their bond.

 Collaborations elevate the craftsmanship: bags with Shop Kisara and jewelry with In Jewels showcase local Nigerian artisans using heritage fabrics and techniques.
 The result is a gender-fluid wardrobe that challenges norms.
 Sculptural tailoring meets playful prints, bold colors, and fluid forms wearable by anyone, aligning with Orange Culture’s ethos since its 2011 launch.